mattbelland/amgit/en/04-git-server/01-chapter4.markdown

     hint: See the 'Note about fast-forwards' in 'git push --help' for details.

-As the error message says, your push was rejected because your local repo is "behind" it remote.
+As the error message says, your push was rejected because your local repo is "behind" its remote.
 That is, there is a commit in the remote that is not in the local repo.
 You have to pull the change from the remote before you can push your change.

 ## Push you, pull me ##